Rupesh53/k8s-ai-troubleshooter/README.md

-# UBS AI Kubernetes Troubleshooter
+# Generic AI Kubernetes Troubleshooter

 This project is a demo **AI-powered Kubernetes troubleshooting tool**.